quantbrothers/docs/FixApiDocumentation/source/index.html.md

 <br>99 Other
 <br><br>*(Note other session-level rule violations may exist in which case `SessionRejectReason <373>` of Other may be used and further information may be in `Text <58>` field.)*

-# Public Endpoints Framework gateway RESTFul API
+# RESTFul API Public Endpoints
 message which represents

 ## General